uc-r/uc-r.github.io/analytics/predictive/text-features.md

 ### Stop words

 One problem that you probably see is that our bag of words vector contains many non-informative words.
 Words such as "the", "i", "and", "it" do not provide much context.
 These are considered stop words.
 Most of the time we want our text features to identify words that provide context (i.e. dress, love, size, flattering, etc.).
 Thus, we can remove the stop words from our tibble with `anti_join()` and the built-in __stop_words__ data set provided by the __tidytext__ package.

-> __Note__: Many languages have libraries with built-in stopwords that you can use to remove them.
-A common one in Python is [NLTK](https://www.nltk.org/).

 ```r
 df %>%